-Its no secret I am an internet commando – when the good idea fairy sprinkles the little light bulb dust on my head its off to the races to see if anyone else has been blessed (or cursed) with the same idea.
+Its no secret I am an internet commando.
+When the good idea fairy sprinkles the little light bulb dust on my head its off to the races.
+I try to see if anyone else has been blessed (or cursed) with the same idea.

 Basically I wanted to get my hives off of the concrete blocks they were on as well as make them sit more level (my yard is on a hill).
 All I used were two 2x4x8 boards, a 5 ft piece of rebar, and some paint.

 How to Build a Cheap Stand for Multiple Beehives

 - I cut each board into a 5 ft section and 3 1 ft sections.

 - Next, I nailed the 1ft boards every foot of the long boards making what looks like a ladder.